 - Gamification elements such as badges, leaderboards, and progress milestones

-A 2024 study in the Internet and Higher Education journal found that courses incorporating at least four types of interactive elements achieved 72% completion rates compared to 43% for courses relying primarily on video lectures.
+A 2018 study published in The Internet and Higher Education journal found that courses incorporating multiple types of interactive elements achieved significantly higher completion rates compared to courses relying primarily on video lectures.

 Strategy 3: Create Community and Connection

 Isolation kills online learning.
 Humans are inherently social creatures, and learners who feel connected to their peers and instructors demonstrate significantly higher persistence rates.
-The Community of Inquiry framework, developed by researchers Garrison and Vaughan, identifies three essential elements: cognitive presence, social presence, and teaching presence.
+The Community of Inquiry framework, developed by researchers Garrison, Anderson, and Archer and published in 2000 in The Internet and Higher Education, identifies three essential elements: cognitive presence, social presence, and teaching presence.

 Building community requires deliberate design: